mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 #### Specify Release
 When using MATLAB Package Manager, you can specify `R2021a` or a later release in the **Release** box of the tool definition interface:
 - To register the latest release of MATLAB, specify `latest`.
-When you run a build using a tool based on this value, the plugin uses the latest release of MATLAB at the time of the build.
-If the latest release is newer than the release on the build agent, then the plugin installs the latest release without uninstalling the existing release.
+When you run a build using a tool configured with this value, the plugin automatically uses the latest release of MATLAB at the time of the build.
+If the latest release is newer than the most recent release on the build agent, then the plugin installs the latest release without uninstalling the existing release.
 - To register the latest update of a release, specify only the release name, for example, `R2024a`.
 - To register a specific update release, specify the release name with an update number suffix, for example, `R2024aU4`.
 - To register a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2024aU0` or `R2024aGR`.